Ckenny-Analyst/Ckenny-Analyst/README.md

-## 👩 Kehinde Alawode – Data Entry Specialist & Data Analyst
+## 👩 Kehinde Alawode –  Data Entry Specialist | Entry-Level Data Analyst

 ## 🔹 About Me
 I am a detail-oriented Data Entry Specialist and Entry-Level Data Analyst with hands-on experience in Excel, SQL, and Power BI.
 Skilled in data entry, cleaning, and visualization, I help businesses transform raw data into accurate and actionable insights.